“Yesterday I was clever, so I wanted to change the world. Today I am wise, so I am changing myself.” ― Rumi

 I have a strong interest in the relationship between mental health and the process of change and draw on my experiences as a meditation practitioner to guide my clients using mindfulness-based approaches to a more resilient and content life.
 As a long term spouse and mother of two young adults, I understand the challenges in building healthy relationships and the importance of building strong emotional bonds with those we love.
 I have a passion for working with people who are experiencing life & work transitions AND who want to feel “more alive” and find greater meaning in their lives (including reducing depression, anxiety and stress).
 I support clients in building greater self-awareness, self-acceptance and self-compassion as pathways to healing and recovery.
 I believe that group work is an important aspect of the therapy/change process.

 When I’m not offering therapy to others, I try to pursue my interests and do the things I love.
-This means getting outside as much as possible where I enjoy gardening, hiking, cycling, camping and spending time in nature.
-My other pursuits include singing, cross-country skiing, playing the guitar, creating new recipes in the kitchen and getting out for some live music.
-Whatever the season, spending time with family & friends has a spot near the top of my “to do list”.
+This means getting outside as much as possible where I enjoy gardening, hiking, cycling, camping along with making and listening to music.

 The self-explorer, whether [s]he likes it or not, becomes the explorer of everything else.
 Elias Canetti